epoch8/vedana.tech/src/content/docs/01-concepts/01-why-classic-rag-fails.md

 title: "Why Classic RAG Fails"
 ---

 Before diving into Vedana's architecture, it helps to understand the problem it was built to solve.
+This chapter walks through the failure modes of classic RAG, not to dismiss the approach, but to clarify exactly where it breaks down and why a different architecture is needed.

 ## What Is Classic RAG?

-Classic RAG (Retrieval-Augmented Generation) works like this:
+Classic RAG (Retrieval-Augmented Generation) is a widely-used pattern for connecting a language model to a body of documents.
+The pipeline works like this:

 1. Split documents into small chunks
 2. Turn each chunk into embeddings (vectors)